The name of the organization represented by these Bylaws is the Society for Collegiate Travel and Expense Management, herein abbreviated as ‘SCTEM.’

 Section 8.6 – Request to Vacate Board.
 If the Advisory Board decides via a 2/3 material vote that the contributions made by a specific Advisory Board member are not sufficient to warrant Advisory Board status, the individual shall be given notice to vacate and removed from the Advisory Board.
 Such notice can be served mid-term.

 Section 8.7 – Advisory Board Member Attendance Commitments.
-Each Advisory Board Member is expected to attend each Board planning meeting (usually held each winter), participate in quarterly and ad hoc conference calls, and attend each annual conference scheduled during his/her term.
+Each Advisory Board Member is expected to attend each Board planning meeting (usually held each winter), participate in scheduled and ad hoc conference calls, and attend each annual conference scheduled during his/her term.

 Section 8.8 – Costs to Board Members.
 Unless an exception has been granted by SCTEM in advance, each Advisory Board Member is responsible for paying his/her own costs to attend the annual Board Meeting and Annual Conference as further described below: